AhsanNayaz/AhsanNayaz_DataEngineer/README.md

 ## Live

-This project has been deployed as a AWS Lambda function and can be found [here](https://o5fcvq4skj5eprjmp3q4b3rznq0pljds.lambda-url.ap-southeast-1.on.aws/)
+This project has been deployed as a AWS Lambda function and can be accessed [here](https://o5fcvq4skj5eprjmp3q4b3rznq0pljds.lambda-url.ap-southeast-1.on.aws/)

 ## Requirements